Fact-checking : how we work

 If an image or information circulating on the internet appears doubtful - especially if it does not cite a source - one of our first reflexes is to study the comments.
-Some might provide contradictory information or raise questions about the truth of a post.
+Some might provide contradictory information or raise questions about the veracity of a post.

 If a person or organization is mentionned, we contact them for their version of events.

 If a questionable publication is based on a picture or video, we will search for other images from the same event to compare them with.
 We also seek to contact the author of the image and, where possible, locate and cite them.